syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Property to enable the ribbon resize feature.
+Enables the ribbon resize feature.